gauthiier/objects-and-simulations/brief.md

 1. Name: Bacteroid Base64
 2. Occurence: 1992
-3. Where: Bacteroid Base64 was found in a defunct laptop found on train DSB D2344-B connecting Hamburg to Copenhagen.
+3. Where: Bacteroid Base64 was first observed in a defunct laptop found on train DSB D2344-B connecting Hamburg to Copenhagen.
-4. Characteristics: Bacteroid Base64 displays traits of an tribe, nurturing itself in herds comprising up to hundreds of creatures.
-Its main nutriment are 16-bits memory sectors found in defunct Segate Hard Disk Drives (HDD).
+4. Characteristics: Bacteroid Base64 displays traits of an tribe nurturing itself in herds comprising up to hundreds of creatures.
+Its main nutriment is 16-bits memory sectors found in defunct Seagate Hard Disk Drives (HDD).

 ---